We’re here to help answer some of your frequently asked questions about summer learning

 I’m not a teacher.
 Will my student have qualified help?

 Yes.
-We offer Live Help with certified teachers - Monday through Friday from 5 a.m. to 6 p.m.
-(Pacific Standard Time).
-Students and parents also have access to our Student Support Specialists.
+We offer Live Help with certified teachers Monday through Thursday from 8 a.m. to 5 p.m.
+CT and Friday from 8 a.m. to 3 p.m.
+CT.
+Students and parents also have access to our Student Services team for product and administrative support.

 How self-directed does my student need to be?

-Because our Courses and Tutorials are self-paced, it’s important that your student is able to have some accountability for doing their schoolwork.
+Because our Courses and Tutorials are self-paced, it’s important that your student is accountable for doing their schoolwork.
 Hands down, the best piece of advice from our students (and teachers) is to do the work in consistent, bite-sized chunks.